bhanuprakasheagala/bhanuprakasheagala/README.md

 - 🌱 Exploring **C, C++, Linux, AUTOSAR, Compilers, and System Programming**

-- 👯 Interested to work and contribute in the areas of **C/C++ Programming, Compilers, Linux, RTOS, Network and System Programming**
+- 👯 Interested to work and contribute in the areas of **C/C++ Programming, Compilers, Linux, RTOS, Network and **

 - 📝 I regularly write articles on [https://bhanuprakasheagala.hashnode.dev](https://bhanuprakasheagala.hashnode.dev)